racketreel/feedback/README.md

-# feedback
+# Feedback

-Public repository for feedback on Racket Reel.
+Use this repository to create GitHub issues for bugs and feature requests for Racket Reel.

+Vote for features using the thumbs up emoji on the associated GitHub issue.